NREL/openstudio-aedg-gem/README.md

 * Update version in `/lib/openstudio/aedg_measures/version.rb`
 * Create PR to master, after tests and reviews complete, then merge
 * Locally - from the master branch, run `rake release`
 * On GitHub, go to the releases page and update the latest release tag.
-Name it ìVersion x.y.zî and copy the CHANGELOG entry into the description box.
+Name it ‚ÄúVersion x.y.z‚Äù and copy the CHANGELOG entry into the description box.